I didn't remember to look for it until I have four minutes or one minute left.

 Why are you blaming fear and cowardice in the Western world and not that French magazine for offending people?

-Do you understand what this guy's saying?
+Do you understand what this guy is saying?

-He's he if he were if he were to be consistent, what his email would say, you always blame the shooter or the perp in these school shootings.
+If he were to be consistent, what his email would say, you always blame the shooter or the perp in these school shootings.

-You say don't blame movies or TV shows.
+You say, don't blame movies or TV shows.

-Western civilization instead of blaming the French magazine.
+Why are you blaming cowardice and fear in Western civilization instead of blaming the French magazine?

 The guy should have said, instead of blaming ISIS.